-The companies’ actions in Georgia are usually regulated by the Civil Code of Georgia (1997), the Law On Entrepreneurs (1994) and the Law On Assistance and Guarantees for Foreign Investments" (1996).
-Our team of consultants in company formation in Georgia
+The companies’ actions in Georgia are usually regulated by the Civil Code of Georgia (1997), the Law On Entrepreneurs (1994) and the Law On Assistance and Guarantees for Foreign Investments (1996).

 Businessmen who want to open a company in Georgia